-- 9.6.1 Prior to the start of chipping operations, vehicular and pedestrian traffic control around the work zone shall be established in accordance with applicable federal, state, or local requirements.
-See Section 3.5, Traffic Control. - 9.6.2 Brush and logs shall be placed in such a way that does not create hazards in the work site. - 9.6.3 Loose-fitting items that could create an entanglement hazard (e.g., clothing or jewelry), aerial lift or climbing equipment, improperly worn personal protective equipment (PPE), or gauntlet-type gloves shall not be worn while operating chippers. - 9.6.4 PPE shall be worn when on the work site of chipping operations in accordance with Section 3.3, Personal Protective Equipment (PPE). - 9.6.5 To reduce the hazard of entanglement from foreign objects being fed into the chipper, material and equipment on the job site should be properly managed. - 9.6.6 During chipping operations, workers shall ensure that all throwlines, climbing lines, and rigging lines are clear of the chipping area.
+- 8.79.6.1 Prior to the start of chipping operations, vehicular and pedestrian traffic control around the work zone shall be established in accordance with applicable localfederal, state, or federallocal requirements.
+See Section 3.5, Traffic Control. - 8.79.6.2 Brush and logs shall be placed in such a way that does not create hazards in the worksitework site.

+- 8.79.6.3 Loose-fitting items that could create an entanglement hazard (e.g., clothing, or jewelry), aerial lift or climbing equipment, improperly worn personal protective equipment (PPE,), or gauntlet-type gloves, shall not be worn while operating chippers. - 8.79.6.4 Personal protective equipment PPE shall be worn when on the worksitework site of chipping operations in accordance with Section 3.3, Personal Protective Equipment (PPE). - 9.6.5 To reduce the hazard of this standard entanglement from foreign objects being fed into the chipper, material and equipment on the job site should be properly managed. - 8.7.59.6.6 During chipping operations, workers shall ensure that all throwlines and, climbing lines, and rigging lines are clear of the chipping area.

-Note: Incidents have occurred where brush dragged through work zones has entangled ropes and pulled them into the chipper.
+8Note: Incidents have occurred where brush dragged through work zones has entangled ropes and pulled them into the chipper.
 Reverse mechanisms on most chippers will not reverse the infeed of ropes.

-- 9.6.7 Only persons trained in safe chipper operation may operate chippers.
+- 9.6.7.6 Only persons trained in safe chipper operation may operate chippers.
 Training shall include, but is not limited to, inspection, starting, stopping, feeding, and shutdown.
-Training shall be provided for each type of chipper being used. - 9.6.8 Only persons authorized by the employer shall perform maintenance.
+Training shall be provided for each type of chipper being used. - 9.6.8.7.7 Only persons authorized by the employer shall perform maintenance (see.